YonatanReisinger/YonatanReisinger/README.md

 - 🔭 I’m currently working on **multiple projects at Sport 5, automating manual tasks to enhance efficiency**

-- 🌱 I’m currently learning **Computer Science at The Academic College of Tel Aviv–Yaffo**
+- 🌱 I’m currently studying **Computer Science at The Academic College of Tel Aviv–Yaffo**

 - ❤️‍🔥 My Passion is to **leverage technologies to solve real-life problems**